Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/SdbCollection/createLobID_en.md

 ##EXAMPLES##

-* Create a lob ID by the Timestamp in server side.
+* Create a lob ID by the Time in server side.

     ```lang-javascript
     > db.foo.bar.createLobID()